How To Find The Right Personal Injury Lawyer

 Finding an Experienced Lawyer

-Friends and Acquaintances
+Ask Friends and Acquaintances for Referrals

-Lawyers You Already Know
+Talk to Lawyers You Already Know

 You may already know a lawyer, either personally or because the lawyer has represented you before in some legal matter.
-So, when you consider hiring a lawyer to work on your personal injury claim, it may seem obvious to hire this person you already know.
+So, when you consider hiring a lawyer to work on your personal injury claim, it may seem obvious to hire this lawyer you already know.

 But this lawyer might have little or no experience representing plaintiffs in personal injury cases.
 If so, ask the lawyer to refer you to someone—either in that lawyer's office or elsewhere—who might be a good fit.
 Lawyers commonly refer cases to one another, and most lawyers have someone in their network who handles plaintiffs' personal injury cases.
 As with referrals from friends or coworkers, however, do not simply take another lawyer's referral as gospel.